Who is a Front-End Developer? Complete Guide

 6) Server:

-The front-end developer should work with servers like Apache or Nginx, and they should have a good knowledge of Linux and Server administration.
+The front-end developer should work with servers like Apache or Nginx and should have a good knowledge of Linux and server administration.

 7) Version Control System (VCS):

-A version control system helps Front end developers to keep track of all the changes made in their code.
-Git is widely used in these version control systems can be installed using the command line.
-The knowledge of Git helps developers understand the latest code, update certain parts of the code, and make changes in other developers’ code.
+A version control system tracks changes made in code.
+Git is widely used and helps developers pull the latest code, update files, and review changes in other developers’ work.

 8) Working with API (REST & SOAP):

-Knowledge of APIs and web services is also a plus for front-end developers.
-Familiarity with the creation and consumption of REST and SOAP services is desirable.
+Knowledge of APIs and web services is a plus.
+Familiarity with REST and SOAP services is desirable.
+A typical fetch call looks like this:

 9) Content Management Systems and eCommerce Platforms:

-A Front-end developer should know about various content management systems and eCommerce platforms (a specific type of CMS).
-The most popular CMS used worldwide is WordPress.
-Some other popular CMSs include Magento, Joomla, and Drupal.
+A front-end developer should know about CMS and eCommerce platforms.
+The most popular CMS is WordPress, with Magento, Joomla, and Drupal as other options.

 10) Cross-Browser Development:

-Modern browsers are very good at displaying websites consistently.
-However, there are still differences in how they interpret code internally.
-Knowing how to make your website work the way you want on each browser is also very important.
+Modern browsers render websites consistently, but differences in how they interpret code remain.
+Knowing how to make your site work across each browser is important for shipping production code.

-Front-end web development, front-end developers, generally work on the user-facing portions of a website or web application Back-end web developers tend to work with server-side technologies that power the site’s functionality.
+Works on the user-facing portions of a website or web application.
+Works with server-side technologies that power the site’s functionality.

-Frontend web developer works along with the designer by taking users’ inputs and modifying them through testing.
-Backend web developers develop an application that supports the frontend.
-They also provide support, security, and content management.
+Works with designers by taking users’ inputs and refining them through testing.
+Builds the application that supports the front-end and provides security and content management.

-Front end development service cannot be offered independently.
-Back end development can be offered as an independent service in BaaS (Back-end as a service).
+Rarely offered as a fully independent service.
+Can be offered as an independent service in BaaS (Back-end as a Service).

 Front End Developer Jobs and Salary

-• Web designer: Front-end developer with professional design skills.
+• Web designer: A front-end developer with professional design skills.
 May focus more on design than coding.

-• Web developer: It is a more general term to describe front-end, back-end, or full-stack developers.
+• Web developer: A general term used to describe front-end, back-end, or full-stack developers.

-• UX/UI developer: Front-end developer with interaction design skills.
+• UX/UI developer: A front-end developer with interaction design skills.

-• WordPress developer: This type of front-end developer that specializes in the WordPress platform.
+• WordPress developer: A front-end developer that specializes in the WordPress platform.

-• Mobile developer: A front- or back-end developer that focuses on mobile apps instead of web pages and apps.
+• Mobile developer: A front-end or back-end developer focused on mobile apps instead of web pages.

 Front End Developer Courses